Be the first to know

-I feel a strong duty to our customers who need our support now while navigating moving thousands of planned onsite interviews online.
-Aside from releasing our advice for quickly changing to remote-first hiring processes, and hosting a live panel on the subject earlier this week, we have been running workshops for our customers on how they can change their processes, and will be releasing a guide to summarize some of the early lessons next week.
+I feel a strong duty to our customers who need our support now while navigating moving thousands of planned onsite technical interviews online.
+Aside from releasing our advice for quickly changing to remote hiring processes, and hosting a live panel on the subject earlier this week, we have been running workshops for our customers on how they can change their recruitment processes, and will be releasing a guide on tips for working remotely to summarize some of the early lessons next week.

-My commitment is that here at Codility, we will continue to help hiring teams around the world navigate the switch to remote hiring and remote work so the impact on the ability to scale engineering teams is minimized.
+My commitment is that here at Codility, we will continue to help technical hiring teams around the world navigate the switch to remote hiring and building a remote work culture so the impact on the ability to scale engineering teams is minimized.

 Running our company online